-Benefit Description You pay

-Alternative treatments (cont.)
-High Option

-Contact GHC-SCW for a complete list of available Complementary Medicine \$79 for Initial Visit of Acupuncture

-services. \$49 for follow-up Acupuncture visit

-\$75 for Initial Visit of Naturopathy

-\$45 for follow-up Naturopathy visit

-\$49 for 60-minute Massage Therapy session

-\$29 for 30-minute Massage Therapy session

-\$49 for Reiki Therapy session

-Not covered: All Charges

-• Any Complementary Medicine services that are not within the scope of a practitioner's professional license, and services not provided at a GHC-SCW facility by a GHC-SCW practitioner.
+Benefit Description You pay Alternative treatments (cont.)
+High Standard various types of massage therapy and energy work various types of stress reduction and mind/ body medicine various types of mindfulness therapy various types of Eastern practices yoga Tai Chi movement therapy wellness classes lifestyle change classes Contact GHC-SCW for a complete list of available Complementary Medicine services. \$79 for Initial Visit of Acupuncture \$49 for follow-up Acupuncture \$15 for Initial Visit of Naturopathy \$45 for follow-up Naturopathy \$45 for follow-up Naturopathy \$49 for 60-minute Massage Therapy session \$29 for 30-minute Massage Therapy session \$49 for Reiki Therapy session \$79 for Initial Visit of Acupuncture \$49 for follow-up Acupuncture \$15 for Initial Visit of Naturopathy \$45 for follow-up Naturopathy \$45 for follow-up Naturopathy \$49 for 60-minute Massage Therapy session \$29 for 30-minute Massage Therapy session \$49 for Reiki Therapy session Not covered: Any Complementary Medicine services that are not within the scope of a practitioner's professional license, and services not provided at a GHC-SCW facility by a GHC-SCW practitioner.
 The Complementary Medicine services available do not represent the full spectrum of Complementary Medicine services that are available to the public.
 Non-formulary medications and devices.
+All Charges All Charges